IndieView with S Rose, author of Bridge Ices Before Road

 Note: Ms Rose is making the Kindle edition of her book free for one day only the day of this interview.
 Grab it while you can.

-One response to “IndieView with S Rose, author of Bridge Ices Before Road
+One thought on “IndieView with S Rose, author of Bridge Ices Before Road